mariolarangeira/mariolarangeira.github.io/_teaching/2020-04-20-Extended UTXO.md

 We ended the seminar discussing possible developments.

 What is new this time is that for the first time we have started seminar on our homes, given the restrictions imposed by the Corona virus on the daily lives of us all.
-For the first time, i think we did very well.
+For the first time, I think we did very well.

 Congratulations, Max!